Poncke Princen: As an Indonesian guerrilla

 Princen was fully committed to his new cause, seeing front-line service under Kemal Idris and taking part in the fighting retreat of the Siliwangi Division under then-Colonel A. H. Nasution, from Central Java to "guerrilla cantons" established in West Java – an action which came to be known as the Long March Siliwangi (derived from the famed Long March of Mao Zedong's Chinese Communist Party).
 He was appointed staff officer in the Second Brigade of Grup Purwakarta, active in the environs of the city of Purwakarta.

 On one occasion in the beginning of August 1949, Dutch troops shot Princen's wife Odah, with Princen narrowly avoiding being killed.
 When asked in a press interview many years later "Did you actually shoot at Dutch soldiers?
 Did you kill some of them?" he answered forthrightly "Yes, I did."

-Princen quickly became famous (or notorious, according to point of view).
-In a struggle decided as much in the international public opinion and diplomatic forums as in the field, the presence of an articulate ex-Dutch soldier with an impeccable anti-Nazi past in the rebel ranks had an obvious political and propaganda significance.

-Princen's act aroused bitter hostility against him from his homeland, which was still much in evidence half a century later.
-Some even accused him of having allowed himself to be used as bait to draw Dutch soldiers into an ambush.
-A Dutch court martial sentenced him to death in absentia, and when the Dutch finally decided to evacuate Indonesia, they made a strong demand for his extradition.

-However, by then freed Sukarno, the founding father and the first president of Indonesia, would not hear of it.
-Instead, on October 5, 1949, he awarded Princen the Guerilla Star, the highest decoration of the new nation whose citizen the former Dutch soldier perforce became.
+Princen became famous (or notorious, according to point of view).
+In a struggle decided as much in the international public opinion and diplomatic forums as in the field, the presence of an articulate ex-Dutch soldier with an anti-Nazi past in the rebel ranks had a political and propaganda significance.
+Princen's act aroused bitter hostility against him from the Netherlands.
+Some accused him of having allowed himself to be used as bait to draw Dutch soldiers into an ambush which led to a high number of KNIL (Koninklijk Nederlands Indisch Leger - Royal Netherlands East Indies Army) fatalities.
+A Dutch court martial sentenced him to death in absentia, and when the Dutch finally decided to evacuate Indonesia, they made a demand for his extradition.
+Sukarno, the first president of Indonesia, did not agree.
+Instead, on October 5, 1949, he awarded Princen the Guerilla Star, the highest decoration of Indonesia.

-Princen's career as a rebel and dissident was, however, far from over.
-Due to his rebellious nature and unique passion for standing up for the discriminated and downtrodden, he was imprisoned repeatedly, both by Sukarno and by Sukarno's rival and successor Suharto, spending a total of eight and a half years in prison.

-The decoration he got from Sukarno – a small five-pointed bronze star on which were etched the words "Pahlawan Gerilja" (Guerrilla Hero), and which Princen conspicuously displayed until the end of his days – was to give him at least some protection from the most harsh forms of repression to which successive Indonesian regimes resorted against many other dissidents and political opponents.
+Princen's career as a rebel and dissident continued.
+He was imprisoned repeatedly, both by Sukarno and by Sukarno's rival and successor Suharto, spending a total of eight and a half years in prison.
+The decoration he received from Sukarno – a small five-pointed bronze star on which were etched the words "Pahlawan Gerilja" (Guerrilla Hero), and which Princen conspicuously displayed until the end of his days – was to give him at least some protection from the most harsh forms of repression to which successive Indonesian regimes resorted against many other dissidents and political opponents.

 As dissident parliamentarian, political prisoner

-Soon after the war Princen got married again – this time to a Dutch woman named Janneke Marckmann (until 1971) and later to Sri Mulyati, who was to remain his companion until his death.
-All together he had four children: Ratnawati, Iwan Hamid, Nicolaas and Wilanda.
+After the war Princen married again – this time to a Dutch woman named Janneke Marckmann (until 1971) and later to Sri Mulyati, who was to remain his companion until his death.
+He had four children: Ratnawati, Iwan Hamid, Nicolaas and Wilanda.